What is an alcohol interlock condition?

 (2) A person who is guilty of an offence against subsection (1) or (1A) is liable to a penalty not exceeding 240 penalty units or to imprisonment for not more than 2 years.

-A person may have a defence to an offence under section 50AAD(1) and (1A) in circumstances of a sudden emergency, necessity, duress, or in cases of factual dispute due to inaccuracies in the prosecution’s case.
+A person may have a defence to an offence for breaching an interlock condition under section 50AAD(1) and (1A) in circumstances of a sudden emergency, necessity, duress, or in cases of factual dispute due to inaccuracies in the prosecution’s case.

 Appeals